Pante/SC1015-Project/README.md

 want to minimize the risk by recommending whether to buy a game or not.

 To do so, we formulate the following question:
-* Can we predict how well received is a game (users' reviews are "mostly positive") based on its attributes?
+* Are we able to predict if a game is good or bad based on its attributes?
+* Which machine learning model would be the best.

 ## Models Used